Overview

 Variants:

-• at ⇒ when pos is passed as type. ::type is needed to access the result type
+is needed to access the result type -

 first